Steff-C/sql-challenge/README.md

       8. In descending order, list the frequency count of employee last names, i.e., how many employees share each last name.

-  I had some difficulty with capitalization.  in the future i will not use caps EVER again...
+  I had some difficulty with capitalization.
+In the future I will not use caps unless required...
     - Fixed in pgAdmin

 Files Folder Contains: